-So, T-Swift’s ballet school of choice?
-No less than Ballet Bodies, a super-chic Hollywood hangout created by former New York City Ballet dancer Andie Hecker in 2008.
+Then Rosie Huntington-Whiteley yesterday Instagrammed shots of herself looking ah-mazing, in a series of mind boggling poses she attributed to Ballet Bodies - a super-chic Hollywood hangout created by former New York City Ballet dancer Andie Hecker in 2008.
 Each session integrates pilates, personal training and ballet to “create an aesthetic as long, lean and graceful as a dancer’s.”
 What’s more, as the website explains, it’s not a traditional dance studio: “Ballet Bodies was developed with the idea that physical fitness should be imparted by those who have learned to master the art of body awareness and aesthetic change.”
-The likes of Sarah Michelle Gellar, Gennifer Goodwin and Christina Ricci are also huge fans, so we reckon the time has come to dig out those ballet shoes.
+The likes of Taylor Swift, Sarah Michelle Gellar, Gennifer Goodwin and Christina Ricci are also huge fans, so we reckon it's the time to dig out those ballet shoes.

 What’s more, Johnathan Lomax, CEO and founder of super-chic Chelsea gym Lomax told us, “A ballet workout is so great as it will improve posture and alignment as well as improving balance.
 Like any exercise, it also reduces stress levels but ballet in particular is fantastic at working your mind and your muscle memory.”
 Plus, with a whole host of ballet-inspired classes and workshops popping up all over the country right now, we just cannot wait to let our inner ballerina show.
 Read on to discover the ballet classes you should be signing up to now.
 See you at the barre...